seL4/website/Contribute/platform-ports.md

 ---

-While it is exciting to see seL4 running on as many platforms as possible, maintaining, testing, and validating the formal verification on those platforms has an ongoing cost, and for instance an incomplete platform port would lead to a very frustrating user experience.
+While it is exciting to see seL4 running on as many platforms as possible, maintaining each new platform to the standard expected by our community, including testing and validating its formal verification, comes with an ongoing cost.

 The [Technical Steering Committee][TSC] has therefore set the following requirements and expectations for seL4 platform ports.